 - b.
 A minimum overall GRE score of 285 plus passing scores for Core Academic Skills for Educators (CASE) test.
 Please check the Kentucky Education Professional Standards Board website for information concerning the required passing scores. - 4.
 Applicants must have three references who complete a recommendation form describing their potential success at the graduate level of study.
-This form can be found on the Communication Disorders website at www.cd.eku.edu and submitted to the Graduate School. - 5.
+These recommendations are completed through the online application process. - 5.
 Applicants must also provide an essay of approximately 500 words discussing personal and professional objectives.
 This essay will be scored to assess critical thinking, creativity, communication and collaboration.
-The essay should be submitted in the online application to the Graduate School. - In addition to Communication Disorder admission requirements, applicants must meet the general admission requirements of the Graduate School.
+The essay should be submitted in the online application to the Graduate School.